 money men already have piles of cash in their plush offices, why

-bother wasting it on development.
-Quick profit is the name of the
+bother wasting it on development!
+Quick profit becomes the name of the

 supplies were unreliable, even worse they didn't work!
 The product

-probably where the split happened in the company and the people
+probably where the split happened in the company.
+The people

 necessary to improve the Moldacot to make it a success never